Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 This grill heats up evenly—and does so quickly, achieving a piping hot 750 degrees in under 10 minutes.
 This is ideal for steakhouse searing but requires some practice with fish and other foods that require low, delicate cooking.

 This grill ignites with the push of a button and features 325 square inches of cooking surface, not including the 120 extra square inches you get with the warming rack.
 Because the grate is porcelain coated, it’s rust-resistant and easier to clean.

-If you want to change your fuel source, Char-Broil offers a quick conversion kit, allowing you to use either propane or natural gas.
-The cart rests on four casters and inside you’ll find ample storage space to hide your tank and store cooking tools.
+Char-Broil offers a quick conversion kit, allowing you to use either propane or natural gas if you want to change your fuel source.
+The cart rests on four casters, and inside you’ll find ample storage space to hide your tank and store cooking tools.

 - 325 square inches of primary cooking over porcelain-coated cast iron grates